dli85/ImageProcessingProgram/USEME.md

 Graphical Example:

 - Select [load file] button, then select image from specified directory to load
-- Select one of {red, green, blue, value, intensity, luma}-component from the dropdown, then execute
+- Select one of {red, green, blue, value, intensity, luma}-grayscale from the dropdown, then execute

 ### Flipping